-The simple answer is no BUT the water flowing over the American Falls and Canadian Horseshoe Falls is greatly reduced for power purposes.
+The simple answer is no BUT the water flowing over the American Falls and Canadian Horseshoe Falls is greatly reduced at night for power generation purposes.

-There is even more water diverted from going over the falls between November 1 and April 1.
-That’s when an additional 50,000 cubic feet per second is diverted allowing only one-quarter of the water that could go over Niagara Falls to do so.
-Authorities justify this diversion saying there are fewer visitors to the falls between these times.
-An argument could perhaps be made today that this isn’t quite the case.
+Once the cold weather sets in (November to April) even more water is diverted from going over the Falls.
+An additional 50,000 cubic feet per second is diverted for power generation allowing only one-quarter of the water that could go over Niagara Falls to do so.
+In the early 1950s when this was decided, authorities justified the diversion by saying there are fewer visitors to the Falls during this time.
+However, today an argument could be made that this isn’t quite the case.

 Albeit peak season is summer in Niagara Falls, the city is undoubtedly a year-round destination, drawing visitors through from the frosty white winters to the hot, sunshine-filled summers!

 Of course if the Falls were completely shut off at night, that would mean you wouldn't get the opportunity to see the nightly Falls Illumination - a breathtaking sight!
 Lit up every single night of the year, the illumination of the Falls occurs for a few hours beginning at dusk in varying colours.